Dana Brundige

 Change requests are not permitted once an elective is accepted, unless there are extenuating circumstances.

-Students are responsible for providing their preceptor with an elective evaluation form from their home university.
+Students are responsible for providing their preceptor with an elective assessment form from their home university.

 The AFMC Student Portal Helpdesk is where you can ask questions, consult help documents, and find general information related to visiting electives in Canada.